 Excellent Browser Extensions

-1Password in the Browser is the collective name for the newer browser extensions for Brave, Chrome, Edge, Firefox, and, more recently, Safari that offer standalone functionality.
+1Password in the Browser is the collective name for the newer browser extensions for Brave, Chrome, Edge, Firefox, and, more recently, Safari which offer standalone functionality.
 This is how Chrome OS users can access 1Password, and how Linux users initially could have a graphical 1Password interface, though now there’s a full-fledged Linux desktop app as well.
 While 1Password in the Browser isn’t as full-featured as the primary app, it covers the basics and functions of the standard extensions and 1Password Mini.

 1Password Mobile Apps